 The elderly take a lot of pills compared to younger folks.
 The elderly also have high rates of insomnia.
-Secondary insomnia is common in seniors - where the insomnia is a symptom of other health problems (more common in the elderly) and side effects of drugs the patients may be taking for other reasons.
+Secondary insomnia is common in seniors - where the insomnia is a symptom of other health problems (more common in the elderly) or a side effect of drugs the patients may be taking for other reasons.

-Although we recommend avoiding medication for insomnia if possible, it is a viable treatment option with your doctor’s approval, and many older people end up taking sleep aids on a regular or semi-regular basis.
+Although we recommend avoiding medication for insomnia if possible, it is a viable treatment option with your doctor’s approval, and an estimated 20% of older Americans end up taking sleep aids on a regular or semi-regular basis.

 The most common insomnia drugs are fall into the classifications of sedatives, minor tranquilizers, and antianxiety drugs.
 These drugs are risky for older people and for people with breathing problems because they suppress the areas of the brain that control breathing.
 Modern sleep aids are much safer than the barbituates of decades past, but there is still some risk.
 Most hypnotics are respiratory depressants and given that seniors often have sleep-related problems like apnea and nocturnal myoclonus, medical authorities advise doctors to take caution in prescribing hypnotics for older patients with sleep complaints.

 Prescription insomnia medications are often habit-forming.
 Their addictivity varies from person to person, so it pays to err of the safe side and watch yourself.
 Further, taking more than one drug – prescription and/or over-the-counter – is a concern in people of all ages, but of particular concern for the elderly because they tend to take more medication than younger people.
 Make sure your doctor knows all the drugs you take.